ierg4210/shop-samples/SETUP-DEVJS.md

 ```
 $ node app
 ```
-To quit the app, press 'Ctrl + Z'
+To quit the app gracefully, press 'Ctrl + C'

 Open your browser to visit http://localhost:8888/.
 Expect to see "Hello World!"